jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/download_options.md

  Examples

-Limit FORUM scrape to 15 posts max, grab all links and media within those posts, but only scrape a maximun of 10 items from each link in a post:
+Limit FORUM scrape to 15 posts max, grab all links and media within those posts, but only scrape a maximum of 10 items from each link in a post:
 ```shell
 --maximum-number-of-children 15 0 10